pouya-gheiratian/house-price-prediction/README.md

 * Scikit-Learn
 * Matplotlib

-## Machine Learning Algorithm
+## Algorithm

 * Linear Regression

-## Results
+## Objective

-The model was trained on housing data and used to estimate house prices based on property features.
+The goal of this project is to estimate apartment prices in Tehran based on property characteristics and location-related features.

-## Future Improvements

-* Random Forest Regressor
-* XGBoost Regressor
-* Hyperparameter Tuning
-* Feature Engineering

 ## Author